-The practice has extensive experience in the design and procurement of projects across varied scales and types for complex sites and programs and undertakes all stages of each project - underscored by solid working relationships with consultants and builders.
-Projects encompass new houses, additions and alterations to existing houses, multi-residential developments and boutique retail, restaurant and workplace environments.
+The practice has been widely published locally and internationally, and has garnered a reputation for delivering design excellence on often complex sites.
+It has extensive experience across varied scales and building types and provides highly personalised architectural services to clients engaged in all stages of each project - underscored by solid working relationships with consultants and builders.
+Projects encompass new houses, additions and alterations to existing houses, and boutique retail, restaurant and workplace environments.

 Christopher Polly Architect

 ABN: 93 293 642 361

 Christopher Polly is a registered architect who was educated at the University of New South Wales, graduating with Class 1 Honours, the Australian Institute of Architects NSW Chapter Prize (best in state) and the Frank Fox Memorial Prize for his thesis on the urban design of Battery Park City in New York.

 Prior to establishing private practice, he held a senior position with Tzannes Associates and previously worked within the practices of Candalepas Associates and Lippmann Associates.
 He has presented works in tours and talks, has been a juror for University of Technology final architecture studio presentations and was a selected juror for the 2017 AIA NSW Architecture Awards for Residential Architecture-Houses (New and Alterations & Additions).

 The practice provides a full end-to-end service of design concepts, design development, construction detail documentation, and construction period services for the best guarantee of a high quality outcome within the framework of a traditional procurement process from commencement of the project to its completion on site - broadly summarised as follows:

 1. Design Concepts

 / Preliminary review and analysis of council planning policies pertaining to the site, site visit to enable an assessment of site opportunities & constraints, photographic survey of subject site & neighbouring conditions, site measure and preparation of measured plan drawings of existing conditions.